 Customer service can be overwhelming.
-These days, people’s expectations are high: they want personalized attention, availability over multiple channels, and seamless interactions that above all don’t require them to repeat themselves.
-Small businesses, especially, may struggle to meet those standards—but fortunately, a support ticketing system can put that goal within reach.
+These days, people’s expectations are high: they want personalized attention, availability over multiple channels, and seamless interactions that don’t require them to repeat themselves.
+But fortunately, a support ticketing system can put that goal within reach.

 Over 90 percent of businesses using a ticketing system see an increase in customer service productivity, yet only about half of businesses use such systems.
 This means that a lot of businesses are missing out on greater efficiency and customer satisfaction.
 If that sounds like you, keep reading to see how a ticketing system can help you provide better service.